Ahmetadm/personal-portfolio/README.md

 ## Project Goal

-To create personal portfolio website to provide professional information about myself and present a showcase of my projects.
+To create personal portfolio website in order to provide professional information about myself and present a showcase of my projects.
 It also represents me in digital platform.

 ## Challenges